wsakobe/EF-Calib/README.md

 # Usage

 First, record the image data and event streams synchronized according to the method described in the paper.
+Alternatively, you can download an example rosbag from this [link](https://drive.google.com/file/d/1UXtpTBYqeFjvbvVHNQ-meKYFzR9RP7e2/view?usp=sharing)

 Configure parameters in the `config/setup.yaml` file.